 DeepFaceLab is a Windows program that allows you to create deepfake videos.
 It’s primarily built for researchers and students of computer vision.
 However, if you want to learn about deepfake videos, you can definitely try out this tool.
 It uses machine learning and human image synthesis to replace faces in videos.

-Since DeepFaceLab is an advanced tool mostly for researchers, the interface is not user-friendly and you will have to learn its usage from the documentation.
+Since DeepFaceLab is an advanced tool mostly for researchers, the interface is not user-friendly, and you will have to learn its usage from the documentation.
 Again, it goes without saying that you need a powerful PC with a dedicated high-end GPU.
-Simply put, if you are a student specializing in computer vision, DeepFaceLab can be a great tool to understand deepfake videos.
+Simply put, if you are a student specializing in computer vision, DeepFaceLab can be a great tool for understanding deepfake videos.

 Deep Art is another app that went viral some time ago.
-It’s not a deepfake video app, however, it can create deepfake images based on art, ancient structures, and paintings.
-While there are many apps that have similar features, the unique aspect of Deep Art is that it uses AI to turn any photo into an artwork.
+It’s not a deepfake video app.
+However, it can create deepfake images based on art, ancient structures, and paintings.
+While there are many apps that have similar features, the unique aspect of Deep Art is that it uses AI to turn any photo into artwork.

 The highly advanced algorithm is said to have been inspired by the human brain and uses stylistic elements of popular artworks to recreate artistic images.
-Deep Art is trained by the works of various artists which include Van Gogh, Leonardo da Vinci, Michelangelo, Picasso, and more.
-And the good part is that there is no privacy issue with this app.
+Deep Art is trained by the works of various artists, which include Vincent Van Gogh, Leonardo da Vinci, Michelangelo, Picasso, and more.
 If you want to try something artsy, Deep Art is the best app to try.

 Face Swap is not entirely a deepfake app, but it does let you switch faces with your friend or a photo in videos, and it’s one of the best face swap apps out there.
 You can record videos, put stickers, take photos, and directly post on social media.
-What I like about this app is that, unlike other face swap apps, it’s not that static and there is some degree of movement on the face.
-There are also 3D effects, interactive face warping with several masks and effects.
-All in all, if you are looking for a deepfake app, Face Swap Live can be a great Zao alternative for the time being.
+What I like about this app is that, unlike other face swap apps, it’s not that static, and there is some degree of movement on the face.
+There are also 3D effects and interactive face warping with several masks and effects.

-FaceApp is a popular app and is in fact one of the first few apps to really popularise and democratize deepfakes and AI-generated face editing on smartphones.
-With FaceApp you can simply upload your picture to the app and then see what you’ll look like when you’re old, make yourself smile, and more.
+FaceApp is a popular app and is, in fact, one of the first few apps to really popularize and democratize deepfakes and AI-generated face editing on smartphones.
+With FaceApp, you can simply upload your picture to the app and then see what you’ll look like when you’re old, make yourself smile, and more.
 As mentioned above, the app uses AI to edit the photos so they look quite realistic.
-Not only is this a wonderful way to have some laughs with your friends, it’s also great if you have old photos and you want them to have the subjects smiling instead of sitting with a straight face.
+Not only is this a wonderful way to have some laughs with your friends, but it’s also great if you have old photos and you want them to have the subjects smiling instead of sitting with a straight face.

 Another AI-based face swap app is FaceMagic.
 Using FaceMagic, you can use faces of your choice on videos and images.
 The app’s in-app feed gives you prompts to perform face swaps, but you also have the option to use your own photos and images as the base face swap object.
 Moreover, you can get started with FaceMagic for free.
 That said, you will have to purchase the premium subscription for unlimited face swaps, priority processing, unlimited photo upload, and removing watermarks and ads.